GUIDE

 Legal skills

-FAQ: Your questions about Hard Skills
+FAQ: Your questions about hard skills

-The most requested hard skills
+The most in-demand hard skills

-To effectively translate hard skills into a CV, it is important to list them in a specific section entitled "Technical Skills" or "Hard Skills".
-Use relevant keywords related to the position to optimize your application for recruiters.
-For example, mention skills such as "Python and Java mastery", "PMP certification in project management", or "SEO/SEM expertise".
+To effectively showcase your hard skills on your resume, it's important to list them in a dedicated section titled "Technical Skills" or "Hard Skills."
+Use relevant keywords related to the job to optimize your application for recruiters.
+For example, mention skills such as "Proficient in Python and Java," "PMP Project Management Certification," or "SEO/SEM Expertise."

 Do not miss any novelty.
 Receive our advice and news directly in your mailbox!